ysaunier/dotfiles/README.md

 # 2. Install macOS Command Line Tools
 xcode-select --install

+# 3. Generate SSH Key
+ssh-keygen -t rsa

-# 3. Copy your public and private SSH keys to ~/.ssh and make sure they're set to 600
+# 4. Copy your public and private SSH keys to ~/.ssh and make sure they're set to 600

-# 4. Clone this repo to ~/.dotfiles
+# 5. Clone this repo to ~/.dotfiles
 cd ~; git clone git@github.com:marcaube/dotfiles.git .dotfiles

-# 5. Run install.sh to start the installation
+# 6. Run install.sh to start the installation
 cd ~/.dotfiles; sh install.sh; cd -

-# 6. Login with your Apple ID, check iCloud Drive and let it sync for a while
+# 7. Login with your Apple ID, check iCloud Drive and let it sync for a while

-# 7. Restore preferences
+# 8. Restore preferences
 mackup restore

-# 8. Check that homebrew installations are A1
+# 9. Check that homebrew installations are A1
 brew doctor

-# 9. Restart your computer to finalize the process
+# 10. Restart your computer to finalize the process
 shutdown -r now
 ```